 "Jude is a player we think is going to be an England international in the future," Southgate told ITV.
 "We feel that in that area of the pitch, although we were very happy with everybody tonight, we are a little bit short in numbers.
 For us to help develop him, to put him into games and to try and get him with the team, with the development he is getting at Dortmund as well, we're hoping we can play a part in fast-tracking him into the group."

 'Fast-tracking' seems a fitting term for Bellingham, who burst onto the scene as a 16-year-old with Birmingham City in 2019/20 and has already clocked 90 senior appearances for club and country.
 A superb breakout season in England's second-tier Championship earned him the move to Dortmund, where he has become a first-team regular under Lucien Favre and now Terzic.

-He only missed five of BVB's 34 Bundesliga games this term - two because of injury - started all six of the team's outings in the DFB Cup, including in the final triumph over Leipzig, and featured in every Champions League match, starting all four encounters in the knockout stage against Sevilla and Manchester City.
+He only missed five of BVB's 34 Bundesliga games last term - two because of injury - started all six of the team's outings in the DFB Cup, including in the final triumph over Leipzig, and featured in every Champions League match, starting all four encounters in the knockout stage against Sevilla and Manchester City.
 In spite of Dortmund's last-eight exit at the hands of the eventual runners-up, Bellingham's high-octane performances at the heart of midfield drew praise from all quarters.

 Watch: Bellingham and Dortmund's rising stars

 "The only thing we don't know about Jude is his limit," Terzic enthused, even after his side had suffered a 4-2 aggregate defeat to City.
 "He has so much potential, so much talent, and he's a great boy who wants to improve.
 So we have to find out where his limits are, and try to push him to this limit.
 Tonight, the whole world saw what he's capable of doing."